LIANN-DARDS900/Outlook-Automation-Login-Script/README.md

-# Outlook Automation PowerShell Script
+# Windows PC Renaming & Email Lookup Script

-This PowerShell script is designed to automate the login process for Outlook using a Windows username-based email.
-The script checks for matching credentials in a CSV file and simulates the login process for Outlook.
-Ideal for automating the setup of multiple user accounts in corporate environments.

-## Features
+This PowerShell script is used to:

-- Automatically retrieves the Windows username and generates an email.
+- Automatically detect the current user's Windows username.
+- Check if the username contains a period (`.`) or dash (`-`).
+- If the username contains a dash, the script replaces it with a period to match a specific email format.
-- Matches the generated email with credentials stored in a CSV file.
+- It will then match the email with a CSV file containing user data, including email and password.
-- Launches Outlook and simulates typing the username and password for automated login.
-- Uses network connectivity checks to verify Outlook's readiness before entering the password.
+- Launch Outlook, simulate user input, and login using the matched credentials.

-## Usage
+## How to Use

+1. **Download the Script**: Clone or download this repository.

+2. **Prepare the CSV File**:
+   - The CSV file should contain at least two columns: `email` and `password`.
+   - The CSV should be delimited by `;` (semicolon).

+3. **Configure the Path to the CSV File**:
-1. Modify the path to the CSV file and Outlook executable in the script.
+   - Update the `$csvFile` variable with the correct path to your CSV file in the script.
-2. Ensure the CSV file contains columns for `email` and `password`.
-3. Run the script using PowerShell with administrator privileges.
+   - Example: `$csvFile = "C:\Path\To\Your\CSV\File.csv"`

+4. **Run the Script**:
+   - Execute the script in PowerShell.
-4. The script will automatically detect the username, match it with an email in the CSV, and proceed with the login.
+   - The script will automatically fetch the current user, match the email in the CSV, and log in to Outlook.

-### Requirements
+5. **Requirements**:
-- Windows OS with PowerShell support.
+   - PowerShell version 5.1 or higher.
-- Outlook installed on the system.
+   - Outlook installed on the machine.
-- A properly formatted CSV file with user credentials.
+   - Administrative permissions to rename the computer.

+## Troubleshooting

+- If the script doesn't find a matching email in the CSV file, it will prompt you to input a new PC name using `-` instead of `.` (e.g., `john-doe`).
+- Make sure that the Outlook path in the script matches your system's installation.

 ## License

 This script is provided as-is.
-Use at your own risk.
-Please ensure that the script is adapted to your own environment and security policies.
+Use it at your own risk.